Skip to content

 • Implement processes to obtain consent from parents or guardians of minors under the age of 13 and the affirmative consent of minors between 13 and 16 years for data sharing purposes

-The CPRA will impact any business that satisfies at least one of the following thresholds:
+The CCPA will impact any business that satisfies at least one of the following thresholds:

 • Annual gross revenue over $25 million